leios/Fable.jl/docs/src/examples/swirled_square.md

 # A Swirled Square

-This is a quick example to show how to use Fae.jl
+This is a quick example to show how to use Fable.jl

 ## Step 1: create a square

 First, we should create a square.
-To do this, we need to set up Fae with the right parameters:
+To do this, we need to set up Fable with the right parameters:

 ```
     # Physical space location.